-Living Science is a Christian homeschool study center in Woodstock, Georgia, providing STEM and other academic classes for students from fourth grade through high school and science clubs for K-3.
+Living Science is a Christian homeschool study center in Woodstock, Georgia, providing STEM and other academic classes for students from third grade through high school and science clubs for K-2.
 We are excited about God, students, discipleship, learning, and science, in that order.
 Our culture of encouragement helps students thrive on challenges and gain the skills they need to succeed.

 Why Living Science?